 With your final scale design drawing in hand, a skilled mason can translate your details into finished brick work.
 One way they do this is with story poles.
 These are temporary lengths of 1×4 or 2×4 mounted vertically at corners and openings with brick courses marked on them.
 The course markings on the story pole refer to the course markings on your drawing.
 When a certain detail begins on the drawing, that’s where it begins on the building.

 The world today has better tools, better materials and better building budgets than they did a century ago, yet old brick designs are often more interesting than modern ones.
-Understand that it can be different for your next project and you’ll be one step closer to making it happen.
+Understand that things can be better for your next project and you’ll be one step closer to making it happen.

 Understanding Classic Brick Sizes

 There’s no such thing as “standard” size brick.
 Since the world of brick is constantly moving towards greater efficiency, the sizes of brick produced get larger over time.
 You’ll find different sizes of new brick referred to as modular (2 1/4” x 3 5/8” x 7 5/8”), metric modular (2 1/4” x 3 1/2” x 7 1/2”) queen (2 3/4” x 2 3/4” x 7 5/8”), jumbo (3 1/2” x 3 1/2” x 11 1/2”) among others.
 There are two things to remember when it comes to choosing brick size.
 First, in most cases brick size doesn’t make a whole lot of difference to the appearance of the finished structure.
 And second, since older bricks were usually smaller than modern ones, today’s smaller sizes are more likely to look right if you’re going for an older look.
-The difference isn’t huge, but it does make a difference.
+The difference isn’t huge, but you can see it.

 Develop Your Eye for Classic Brick